Complications of diabetes: Mechanisms

 Three vitamins, ascorbic acid; α-tocopherol; and β-carotene, are well recognized for their antioxidant activities in human.
 Free radical-scavenging ability of antioxidants may reduce the oxidative stress and thus may protect against oxidative damage.
 Based on observational studies among healthy individuals, antioxidant concentrations were found to be inversely correlated with several biomarkers of insulin resistance or glucose intolerance.

 Management

 Blood pressure control

 Modulating and ameliorating diabetic complications may improve the overall quality of life for diabetic patients.
-For example; when elevated blood pressure was tightly controlled, diabetic related deaths were reduced by 32% compared to those with less controlled blood pressure.
+For example, a 2008 study concluded that when elevated blood pressure was tightly controlled, diabetic related deaths were reduced by 32% compared to those with less controlled blood pressure.